Compic360/Compic360/README.md

     printf("Im still a begginer and my favorite programming language is C");

-    printf(" I use arch linux and im still learning it");
+    printf(" I use arch linux and im still learning it, I also use hackintosh");

     bool GREATESTPROGRAMMER = true;